 Voilà, perfectly puffed macarons with their distinctive feet!

-To store French macarons, place them in an air-tight container at room temperature for up to a week, unless you have a filling that must be refrigerated.
+Storage instructions: Macarons can be stored in an air-tight container at room temperature for up to a week, unless you have a filling that must be refrigerated.

-Pro Tips for French Macaron success
+Tips for French macaron success

 Here are some more expert tips for making French macarons: